uQr/cordova-docs/DPS_test/articles/getting-started/create-first-app-using-vs-tools-apache-cordova.md

 <properties
-   pageTitle="Create Your First App Using Visual Studio Tools for Apache Cordova | Cordova" description="description" services="na" documentationCenter=""
+   pageTitle="Create your first app by using Visual Studio Tools for Apache Cordova | Cordova" description="description" services="na" documentationCenter=""